thevuong/next15-filterlist/STEPS.md

 - Suspense around projectDetails with skeleton, await inside.
 - Explain making skeletons the right size.
 If we don't we get CLS which hurts our score badly.
 Can be hard.
 - Suspense around tabs with skeleton, await inside.
-- Unblock the page.tsx by adding suspense around children.
 - Suspense Search because SearchParams witch skeleton because SearchParams are dynamic.
+- Unblock the page.tsx by adding loading tsx children.
 - Showcase the result
 - Now we can show something on the screen while streaming in the components as they finish.
 Utilizing the shared compute load between server and client, and interact with what we have (fill search).